eliorc/denzel/docs/source/tutorial.rst

     scipy

 | Take heed to the comment at the top of the file.
-Keep your system as lean as possible using light packages and operations.
+Keep your system as lean as possible using light packages and operations in the pipeline methods.

 .. note::